Outpatient commitment: Outcomes and hospital admissions

 AOT "programs improve adherence with outpatient treatment and have been shown to lead to significantly fewer emergency commitments, hospital admissions, and hospital days as well as a reduction in arrests and violent behavior."

-74% fewer participants experienced homelessness.
-77% fewer experienced psychiatric hospitalization.
-56% reduction in length of hospitalization.
-83% fewer experienced arrest.
-87% fewer experienced incarceration.
-49% fewer abused alcohol.
-48% fewer abused drugs.
-Consumer participation and medication compliance improved.
-The number of individuals exhibiting good adherence to meds increased 51%.
-The number of individuals exhibiting good service engagement increased 103%.
-Consumer perceptions were positive.
-75% reported that AOT helped them gain control over their lives.
-81% said AOT helped them get and stay well.
-90% said AOT made them more likely to keep appointments and take meds.
-87% of participants said they were confident in their case manager's ability.
-88% said they and their case manager agreed on what was important to work on.
+A significant reduction in adverse outcomes was observed among participants, including a 74% decrease in experiences of homelessness and a 77% reduction in psychiatric hospitalizations.
+Moreover, the average length of hospitalization decreased by 56%, while arrests and incarcerations fell by 83% and 87%, respectively.
+Substance abuse also declined, with a 49% reduction in alcohol abuse and a 48% reduction in drug abuse.

+Notably, consumer participation and medication compliance showed marked improvement, with a 51% increase in individuals demonstrating good adherence to medication regimens.
+Additionally, those exhibiting strong engagement with services rose by 103%.
+Consumer feedback was largely positive; 75% of participants indicated that AOT contributed to their ability to regain control over their lives, while 81% reported that AOT facilitated their recovery and well-being.
+Furthermore, 90% of participants expressed a higher likelihood of attending appointments and adhering to the medication prescribed.
+Confidence in case management was also reflected, with 87% of participants affirming their trust in their case manager's capabilities.
+Finally, 88% of participants indicated alignment between themselves and their case managers regarding prioritized areas for intervention.

-In Nevada County, CA, AOT ("Laura's Law") decreased the number of psychiatric hospital days 46.7%, the number of incarceration days 65.1%, the number of homeless days 61.9%, and the number of emergency interventions 44.1%.
+In Nevada County, CA, AOT ("Laura's Law") decreased the number of psychiatric hospital days by 46.7%, incarceration days by 65.1%, homeless days by 61.9%, and emergency interventions by 44.1%.
 Laura's Law implementation saved $1.81–$2.52 for every dollar spent, and receiving services under Laura's Law caused a "reduction in actual hospital costs of $213,300" and a "reduction in actual incarceration costs of $75,600."

 In New Jersey, Kim Veith, director of clinical services at Ocean Mental Health Services, noted the AOT pilot program performed "beyond wildest dreams."
 AOT reduced hospitalizations, shortened inpatient stays, reduced crime and incarceration, stabilized housing, and reduced homelessness.
 Of clients who were homeless, 20% are now in supportive housing, 40% are in boarding homes, and 20% are living successfully with family members.

 Writing in the British Journal of Psychiatry in 2013, Jorun Rugkåsa and John Dawson stated, "The current evidence from RCTs suggests that CTOs do not reduce readmission rates over 12 months."

 "We find that New York State's AOT Program improves a range of important outcomes for its recipients, apparently without feared negative consequences to recipients."

-"The increased services available under AOT clearly improve recipient outcomes, however, the AOT court order, itself, and its monitoring do appear to offer additional benefits in improving outcomes."
+"The increased services available under AOT clearly improve recipient outcomes; however, the AOT court order, itself, and its monitoring do appear to offer additional benefits in improving outcomes."